11 mins read

 Creating good estimates is an important factor in understanding the project’s commercial parameters and its ability to run smoothly.
 So, getting it done as fast and as accurately as possible is something that all contractors should strive for.

 The ability to use historical data from previous estimates and have feedback from completed projects is vital to new estimates.
 By using reference projects and historical costs, you can estimate faster and more accurately.
-This is a major reason for using estimation software.
+This is another major reason for using estimation software.

 RIB Candy is our professional construction estimation software that assists contractors in producing efficient, reliable, accurate, and detailed estimates and quotes.
 With Candy, contractors can confidently and quickly produce reliable and competitive estimates and quotes to submit and win more bids.
 From on-screen construction takeoffs, estimating, and project planning to the final certificate, Candy targets the unique requirements of construction and engineering contractors in one exceptional project management solution.